Direct-PoseNet: Absolute Pose Regression with Photometric Consistency: Introduction

-Another approach is deep learning-based pose regression~\cite{Brahmbhatt18, Kendall16, Kendall17, Kendall15, Melekhov17, Naseer17, Radwan18, Walch17, Valada18, Wu17}, also known as absolute pose regression (APR).
+Another line of approaches is deep learning-based pose regression~\cite{Brahmbhatt18, Kendall16, Kendall17, Kendall15, Melekhov17, Naseer17, Radwan18, Walch17, Valada18, Wu17}, also known as absolute pose regression (APR).
+These approaches propose to train a scene-specific deep neural network to predict 6-DoF camera pose relative to a scene directly from images.
 Despite obtaining inferior performances in localization benchmarks, it has gained popularity due to its high efficiency and simplicity by learning the full localization pipeline in a Convolutional Neural Network (CNN).
-The end-to-end approach has several appealing features compare to 3D structure-based methods: (1) most APR algorithms display great portability for commercial deployment at applications where fast and reliable performance is crucial.
+The end-to-end approach has several appealing features compared to 3D structure-based methods: (1) most APR algorithms display great portability for commercial deployment at applications where fast and reliable performance is crucial.
 For example, the groundwork PoseNet~\cite{Kendall15} runs its entire process in less than $6ms$.
-(2) the CNN only input RGB images and does not rely on depth maps or SfM reconstructions, which is less hardware constrained.
+(2) the CNN only requires RGB images input and does not rely on depth maps or SfM reconstructions, which is less hardware constrained.
 (3) it keeps a low memory footprint in megabytes regardless of scene sizes.

 Despite these benefits, drawbacks of the APR method are also apparent.
 It is known to be prone to overfit the training set and significantly less accurate than structure-based methods, as shown in Sattler \etal~\cite{Sattler19} and Shavit \etal~\cite{Shavit19} .
 Both studies suggest that scene geometry is key for obtaining accurate pose estimation.
 Prior efforts have tried to add geometric constraints by finding relative pose~\cite{Balntas18, Brahmbhatt18, Radwan18, Valada18} or using reprojection error~\cite{Kendall17}.
 Nevertheless, it is clear that existing single image APR solutions are not yet able to compete with structure-based methods.